brianhhuynh38/CSC481-581-GameEngine/ReadMe.md

  - Gravity
  - Network Type: (1 = Client-To-Server, 2 = Peer-to-Peer)

+ ~**NOTE:** Peer-to-Peer is the only supported network typing as of Homework 4.
+Please do not try to run with Network type 1.~

 As of Homework 2, this implementation uses a multiproject setup within the solution.
 Right click the solution in the solution explorer, then add the `NetworkServer` project to add to the solution.
 The `GameEngine` project acts as the Client to the server, so it can be executed multiple times to create